School-of-Code-HQ/working-with-files/README.md

 - save the quote object to the `quotes.json` file at the end of the array
 - return the newly created quote object

-💡 Here's an example of what the quote object structure should like.
+💡 Here's an example of the quote object structure.

 ```js
 {